Integrate with web or native apps by using Microsoft 365 Agents SDK

 This content is intended for experienced IT professionals, such as IT admins or developers, who are familiar with developer tools, utilities, and integrated development environments (IDEs).
 It requires software development expertise.

-After you create and test your agent in Copilot Studio, deploy it to your preferred channel to test how your target users will interact with it.
+After you create and test your agent in Copilot Studio, deploy it to your preferred channel to test how your target users interact with it.

 Note

-This guide covers how to take your Copilot Studio agent and integrate it with your existing web application (typically a website) or native application using the Copilot Studio client with the Microsoft 365 Agents SDK.
+This guide covers how to take your Copilot Studio agent and integrate it with your existing web application (typically a website) or native application by using the Copilot Studio client with the Microsoft 365 Agents SDK.

 Note